tidyverse/tidyverse.org/content/blog/2020-05-dplyr-1-0-0-last-minute-additions/index.markdown

 (The error messages are very minimal right now; if people find these functions useful we'll invest more effort in useful errors.)

 If you want to update existing values, use `rows_update()`.
-As you might expect it'll error if the row to update doesn't exist:
+As you might expect, it'll error if one of the rows to update doesn't exist:

 ```r